enleak/enleak.github.io/HackTheBox/Passage.md

 ## WWW-Data@Passage

 **Now that this shell is stable lets do some enumeration and look for interesting files that could eventualy help us get root.
 The first directory I look at is the `/var` directory.
 Why?
 This directory contains variable data files, email-in-boxes, web application related files, cron files, and more.
-In this case, I looked for a CuteNews directory containing all the important web application files (searching for credentials to piviot either horizontally or vertically).**
+In this case, I looked for a CuteNews directory containing all the important web application files (searching for credentials to move either horizontally or vertically).**

 ## Base 64 Encoded Data